-Unwrapping the movie rules of The Hunt for Red October to explore why – more than 30 years later – this submarine spy thriller feels very relevant.
+Unwrapping language and storytelling in The Hunt for Red October to explore why – more than 30 years later – this submarine spy thriller remains relevant.

 What is The Hunt for Red October about?